Bumblebee cosmology: Tests using distance- and time-redshift probes: Introduction

 Hellings and Nordtvedt first studied the theory in Equation~\rf{actionB} but without the potential term $V$ \citep{1973PhRvD...7.3593H}.
 Then, this theory was reintroduced by Kosteleck\'{y} with the potential term $V$ to study possible breaking of Lorentz symmetry in curved spacetime \citep{2004PhRvD..69j5009K}.
 To generate a vacuum expectation value for the vector field $B_\mu$ that breaks Lorentz symmetry, the potential $V$ is commonly assumed to be minimized at some nonzero configuration of $B_\mu$ \citep{2004PhRvD..69j5009K,2005PhRvD..71f5008B,2006PhRvD..74d5001B}, offering the possibility of connecting dark energy to Lorentz-symmetry violation.
 In this work, we intend not to dwell on the Lorentz-symmetry violating aspect of the bumblebee theory, but to focus on the simplest form of the potential,

 where $V_1$ is a constant.
-A rather interesting Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric solution has been found in the bumblebee theory with this potential in \citet{xuruitemp}, generalizing the FLRW solution found by Hellings and Nordtvedt \citep{1973PhRvD...7.3593H}.
+A rather interesting Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric solution has been found in the bumblebee theory with this potential in \cite{xuruitemp}, generalizing the FLRW solution found by Hellings and Nordtvedt \citep{1973PhRvD...7.3593H}, as well as by \citep{maluf21,felice2025}.
+We note that a thorough study of cosmology in this theory would complete the current literature on this exemplary vector-tensor theory of gravity.
 The aim of this work is to give a thorough examination of the cosmological solution using modern astronomical observations of cosmic distances and time as functions of the redshift.

-The derivation and a detailed account of the FLRW solution in the bumblebee theory with the potential in Equation~\rf{quadv} is presented in \citet{xuruitemp}.
-Here we directly write down the solution for our use.
-It is
+The derivation and a detailed account of the FLRW solution in the bumblebee theory is presented in Section 2 of \cite{xuruitemp}, with further details provided in Appendix A of the same work.
+We repeat the formulas here for the completeness of this paper.
+The field equations given by the action in Eq.~(\ref{actionB}) are: